LibrariesHacked/helibtech/artificial-intelligence/index.md

 **[View the Maturity Level document](https://www.kenchadconsulting.com/wp-content/uploads/2026/07/Maturity-level-schema-for-AI-adoptiion-in-UK-HE-and-FE-July-2026.pdf) (PDF)**

+This  schema analyses maturity levels across the following four 'dimensions'

+1. Student behaviour
+2. Library staff
+3. Policy
+4. Services

+There are 6  AI maturity levels

+0 Unaware

+1 Aware

+2 Experimenting

+3 Operational

+4 Integrated

+5 Transformational

-We now wish to v**alidate our draft model to improve it and make it more useful to libraries** to help them characterise/understand where they are and how they might progress in terms of their maturity level.
+.We now wish to v**alidate our draft model to improve it and make it more useful to libraries** to help them characterise/understand where they are and how they might progress in terms of their maturity level.

-Take part in the survey -AI in libraries - **MATURITY LEVEL SURVEY**  July 2026 **[Survey link  ](https://www.surveymonkey.com/r/NC79RHV)**You can optionally enter for the prize draw (£50 Amazon gift voucher)
+**TAKE THE SURVEY** to asses your library.
+AI in libraries - **MATURITY LEVEL SURVEY**  July 2026 **[Survey link  ](https://www.surveymonkey.com/r/NC79RHV)**You can optionally enter for the prize draw (£50 Amazon gift voucher)

 # AI capabilities that are part of library technology products such as library systems.